 Location: Oakland, CA, USA

 Description: The Center for Climate Change in the Public Health Institute works to build capacity in the health care and public health sectors to engage on climate change, with a health and equity lens.
-The Center seeks a summer intern in our Oakland, CA office to help on two projects:
+The Center seeks a summer intern in our Oakland, CA. More information on the specifics of the internship is forthcoming.

 Contact: Catherine Harrison at firstname.lastname@example.org